Breonna Taylor protesters sat on the Kentucky attorney general’s lawn. Police charged 87 with felonies.

 After Black Lives Matter protests spread nationwide in the wake of George Floyd’s death in late May, the calls for action against the officers involved in Taylor’s death intensified.

 As activists and Taylor’s family have argued that local law enforcement officials have moved too slowly to investigate her death, the city has made several changes in response to the backlash.
-In June, Louisville banned the so-called “no-knock” warrants that allow police to enter homes without announcing their presence and showing a warrant.
+In June, Louisville banned the “no-knock” warrants that allow police to enter homes without announcing their presence and showing a warrant.

-And more than three months after police shot Taylor, the Louisville Metro Police Department said in a letter that it had fired Detective Brett Hankison for violating multiple department policies and showing “extreme indifference to the value of human life” when he “blindly” fired 10 bullets into Taylor’s home.
+More than three months after police shot Taylor, the Louisville Metro Police Department said in a letter it had fired Detective Brett Hankison for violating multiple department policies and showing “extreme indifference to the value of human life” when he “blindly” fired 10 bullets into Taylor’s home.
 Two other officers have been placed on administrative duty pending the outcome of an internal investigation.

 But none of the officers involved in Taylor’s death, including Hankison, have been criminally charged.